 So what should you be looking for when looking for grow equipment?

-Here are a list marijuana growing essentials for a small set up:
+Here is a list of marijuana growing essentials for a small set up:

 - Good and strong light source suitable for indoor growing- Plants need light to grow, and not any ol’ light will do.
 Especially when you’re growing marijuana, you’ll want to make sure that your lights are strong enough to cover the canopy of your plants to give you the harvest you’re looking for